Relax or work away from the crowds while you wait for your flight. These cards offer complimentary access to airport lounges around the world.

 Several rewards credit cards and travel credit cards offer complimentary access to airport lounges, where you can relax, work and make up for the lack of food in-flight with full meals, snacks and drinks.

 These travel, airlines and hotel cards can get you access to the best airport and hotel lounges around the world.

 Best cards for airport and hotel lounges

 - Premium reward card picks: The Platinum Card® from American Express and the Chase Sapphire Reserve.

 - Premium airline card picks: United MileagePlus Club Card by Chase and Citi/AAdvantage Executive World Elite Mastercard.

-- Everyday hotel card picks: Hilton Honors Ascend Card from American Express and Starwood Preferred Guest® for Business Credit Card from American Express.
+- Everyday hotel card picks: Hilton Honors American Express Surpass® Card and Starwood Preferred Guest® for Business Credit Card from American Express.